jugglingdev/jugglingdev/README.md

 Welcome to my GitHub!

 I'm Kayla, a teacher turned developer from the United States.
 I bring my background of music :musical_keyboard: and language :speech_balloon: to the world of coding.
+And yes, I really do juggle. 🤹

 <br>